semsec/Library-Storage-System/README.md

 - Be aware the ISBN format should be ISBN-13.
 - Support batch additions by allowing users to upload a CSV or JSON file with multiple new books.
-- Implement a versioning system for books, allowing updates and maintaining a history of changes.

 ### Task 4: Deleting a Specific Book

 - Implement a soft-delete mechanism instead of permanent deletion.
-- Allow books to be marked as deleted but still accessible for historical purposes.
-- Deleting of a book should be able by multiple criteria .

 ### Task 5 : Update existed Source